 - Prescribed medicines and equipment, such as a cane or walker

-- Transportation to appointments or services
+- Transportation for medical appointments or services

-Not deductible: items and services that benefit the household.
+Not deductible: Items and services that benefit the household.

-Flexible spending accounts and health savings accounts
+Flexible spending and health savings accounts

-Child and dependent care tax credit
+Child and dependent care credit

-- You pay a child or adult day care program or an in-home health worker to assist your loved one so that you can go to work or look for work.
+- Necessity for employment.
+You pay an adult day care program, child care program or a home health worker to assist your loved one so you can go to work or look for work.